 EK is not immune to this situation and, like every other retail destination, we have experienced some closures as a number of nationwide retail and leisure chains have either ceased trading or severely reduced operations.

 In each instance we have worked closely with retailers to try and keep them at EK, East Kilbride, however, the challenges faced are often too great to overcome and simply out with the control of the centre.
 Some comments on social media have suggested rent levels are a factor, however, it is important to note that this is very rarely a key consideration, with rental incomes in general declining across the country.

 Despite these difficult conditions, the centre owners have been working to support existing retailers and attract new operators to the centre.
-We will shortly welcome Tony Macaroni to The Hub with David Urquhart Travel and a number of other independent operators due to open their doors in the coming weeks.

-What is the situation at M&S and Sainsbury’s?
+What is the situation at M&S?